Eliot-Roxbergh/notes_pinephone/README.md

 **Does it work as a phone**

-For me it worked with SMS, MMS, calls with minor configuration.
+For me it worked with SMS, MMS and calls after with minor configuration.
 (MMS only works with carriers who has same the data APN and MMS APN).

-Battery time is good in suspend mode, and can take calls.
+Battery time is good in suspend mode, and wakes on sms or call.
 In general it seems to accept calls, wake from suspend.
 Downside is somewhat bad 2G and 4G call quality when it comes to sound.
+Echo issues, but (3G and) 4G calls are OK with headphones.

 It is nice with hardware switches if one wishes to turn off mic, back or front camera, etc.

+I have had issues that sometimes the screen won't wake from suspend, or audio temporarily stops working which can be annoying for a phone.

 | Swedish carrier | sms | 2G, 3G, and 4G internet | 2G and 3G calls | 4G calls (VoLTE) | mms |